-At the beginning of a new year, Medicaid and Medicare payers and accountable care organizations (ACOs) strategize about how to get members to schedule and attend their preventive care appointments and annual health screenings.
-Due to employment commitments, lack of transportation, fear of contracting COVID-19, and even lack of education on the importance of annual screenings, many members need to be incentivized to schedule and attend annual screenings and preventive care check-ups.
+Medicaid and Medicare payers and accountable care organizations (ACOs) strategize all year about how to get members to attend their annual health screenings.
+However, due to employment commitments, lack of transportation, fear of contracting COVID-19, and even lack of education on the importance of yearly screenings, many members need to be incentivized to schedule and attend annual screenings and preventive care check-ups.

-However, the importance of preventive care for the vulnerable populations covered by Medicaid and Medicare can’t be overstated.
-These appointments are beneficial for the payer/accountable care organization as well as the member and shouldn’t be postponed due to the pandemic.
-It’s vital preventive care appointments are attended to maintain their health and avoid medical emergency or urgent care visits.
-Patient incentives, like CVS® gift cards, can encourage members to schedule and attend these critical appointments.
-In this blog, we will explore 5 tactics ACOs and payers can use to incentivize Medicaid and Medicare members to attend preventive care visits.
+Necessary preventive care appointments are attended to maintain patients’ health and avoid medical emergencies or urgent care visits.
+CVS® gift card incentives and similar wellness gift cards and perks can encourage members to schedule and treat these critical appointments.
+This blog will explore five tactics ACOs and payers can use to incentivize Medicaid and Medicare members to attend preventive care visits.

 Tactic 1: Use Telehealth Services When Possible

-At this time last year, telehealth appointments were virtually non-existent.
-However, as the COVID-19 pandemic worsened, telehealth has proven to be a popular, convenient, and low-risk way for patients to reach their providers and stay on top of regular check-ups.
+As we have all adjusted to life with COVID-19 ebbs and spikes, telehealth has proven to be a popular, convenient, and low-risk way for patients to reach their providers and stay on top of regular check-ups.
 For members who don’t have access to transportation or need to mitigate their COVID risk, telehealth is a great alternative to an in-person visit and gets members into the habit of visiting their doctor regularly.

-Gift cards are not only a great incentive to encourage and reward members for scheduling and attending appointments, but payers and ACOs can actually provide gift cards to cover the cost of a telehealth visit that might not be covered through their insurance policy.
+Gift card incentive programs are not only a great way to encourage and reward members for scheduling and attending appointments, but payers and ACOs can actually provide gift cards for surveys to collect patient data or to cover the cost of a telehealth visit that might not be covered through their insurance policy.

 Tactic 2: Schedule Appointments in advance

 Advanced scheduling allows program administrators to incentivize and reward members both upon scheduling an appointment and upon completion of the appointment.
-Using gift cards that increase in value for scheduling appointments and completing consecutive visits is a great way to motivate members to attend follow-up visits.
+Using gift card incentives that increase in value for scheduling appointments and completing consecutive visits are a great way to motivate members to attend follow-up visits.
 According to Health Partners, children covered by Medicaid lag behind in preventive care well-child visits, often leading to developmental delays and the healthcare services needed to overcome them.

 Advanced scheduling also allows members greater flexibility to book appointments at their convenience.
-By stacking appointments close together or spreading them out over a period of months, members can choose the best time for their schedule, increasing the chances they will follow-through and attend their appointments.
+By stacking appointments close together or spreading them out over months, members can choose the best time for their schedule, increasing the chances that they will follow through and attend their appointments.

 Tactic 3: Focus on Non-Compliant Members

 When administrators consider which members to focus their efforts on, they should prioritize by selecting historically non-compliant members who typically don’t attend annual preventive care visits.
-If budgets are limited, these are the members who may benefit the most from material incentives as they could help establish a lasting positive connotation with annual screenings.
+If budgets are limited, these are the members who benefit most from offering material incentives, like gift cards as they could help establish a lasting positive connotation with annual screenings.
+A great first step would be providing incentives for lower barrier desired actions, like gift cards for surveys relevant to the client population.

 While empathy is key in encouraging members to attend appointments, incentives like gift cards that support basic needs (like clothing companies or personal care items) can be helpful in changing these members’ attitudes towards preventive care.